 - Seizures

-If you are currently taking oxycodone and are planning to become pregnant or think you currently are pregnant, please speak with your medical provider to discontinue oxycodone use and find another medication for your pain management that is safe for use during pregnancy.2
+If you are currently taking oxycodone and are planning to become pregnant or think you are currently pregnant, please speak with your medical provider to discontinue oxycodone use and find a safer option for your pain management.2

 Oxycodone and Addiction